As an introvert, my need for alone time doesn’t mean I don’t value your company or I’m rejecting you.

-On one particular afternoon at work, I sat in the farthest part of my office kitchen, reading a book.
-I was on my lunch hour and, as always, I was determined not to waste a single minute of it.
-This was my one precious hour that I get every day where I come as close as I possibly can to being alone.
+One afternoon at work, I was sitting alone in the corner of my office kitchen, reading a book.
+I was on my lunch break, and as always, I was determined to not waste a single minute of it.
+It’s my one precious hour I get every day where I come as close as I possibly can to relaxing alone and recharging my energy.

 As I was sitting there, I couldn’t help but overhear a couple of my coworkers talking about me at the next table.
 The only thing I heard clearly was, “She’s so quiet.”

 That’s very true, as an introvert, I am quiet.
-There was nothing bad said, and I believe human curiosity about others is a very normal and innocent thing.
-That being said, it never ceases to amaze me how personally people take things.
-In particular, the times I choose to spend my lunch break (and other times) alone.
+They weren’t necessarily saying anything bad, and I believe their curiosity about me was innocent.
+That being said, it never ceases to amaze me how personally people take things — in particular, how I often choose to spend my lunch break (and other times) alone.

-If I turn someone down for a get-together or hang-out session, I know I’m going to be in for, at best, some teasing or, at worst, a fight.
-Of course, my response is always the same — that I just need some time alone — but that is usually followed up by a look of hurt or rejection.
+If I turn someone down for a get-together or a hang-out session, I know I’m going to be in for, at best, some light teasing, or at worst, hurt feelings and a fight.
+Of course, my response is always the same — that as an introvert, I just need some time alone — but that’s usually followed by a look of hurt or rejection.

-I cannot seem to win in these situations.
-Sure, I could push myself past my limits and spend more time with people even though I don’t want to.
+I cannot seem to win these battles.
+Sure, I could push myself past my limits and spend more time with people even though it drains me, physically and mentally.
 But who does that really benefit?
-Not me, because I’ll be looking for every excuse in the world to leave when my “introvert battery” runs dry.
-It won’t benefit the other person either, because I will be anything but fun and energetic.
+Not me, because I’ll probably just be looking for every excuse in the world to leave when my “introvert battery” runs dry.
+It won’t benefit the other person either, because trust me, I’ll be anything but fun and energetic when that happens.

 It doesn’t mean I don’t value your company, or I don’t like you, or I’m rejecting you.
-There have been times when I wanted to say yes, because hanging out with friends can be fun, but I regrettably said no simply because I knew I had hit my social limits, and anything more would push me over the edge into complete and utter exhaustion.
+There have been times when I wanted to say yes to socializing, because hanging out with friends can be fun, but I regrettably said no simply because I knew I had hit my social limits, and anything more would push me over the edge into complete and utter exhaustion.

-Here’s the thing: introverts have a higher sensitivity to dopamine.
-We don’t need quite as much to become stimulated.
+Here’s the thing: according to Laney, introverts have a higher sensitivity to dopamine compared to extroverts.
+We don’t need quite as much of it to become stimulated.
 In fact, too much of it can quickly become overwhelming introverts.
-By contrast, extroverts need a larger dose in order to really feel good, and they get that by seeking out as many people and exciting situations as possible to really get their “buzz” going.
+By contrast, extroverts can tolerate a “larger dose” — and they get that by seeking out as many people and exciting situations as possible to really get their “buzz” going.
 And we can’t blame them, because who doesn’t want to feel good?

 For me, overhearing people ask or wonder about me, like my coworkers did, is pretty normal.
-I happen to have been raised in a family of primarily extroverts, so I am very used to others being baffled by me.
+I happen to have been raised in a family of extroverts, so I’m (unfortunately) very used to others being baffled by me.

-I also don’t mind, because I know it’s normal to wonder about something that you simply don’t understand or can’t relate to.
+I also don’t mind because I know it’s normal for people to wonder about things they don’t understand or can’t relate to.
 Honestly, even though I know the science behind it, I don’t quite understand how extroverts manage to operate the way they do.
-It is just so foreign to me.
+Sometimes it still seems so foreign to me.

-However, this is why I enjoy writing and contributing the things that I do, because I believe more knowledge and understanding will lead to more acceptance over time.
+However, this is why I enjoy writing about introversion and sharing my experiences, because more knowledge and understanding will lead to more acceptance over time.
 More acceptance on both sides means that, eventually, I won’t have to feel guilty about spending time alone — whether on my lunch break, the weekend, or any other time I need to recharge my energy.
 And the people in my life won’t have to feel rejected when I decline a social invitation.
-We will both understand that it is all part of the natural order of who we are.
+We’ll both understand and accept that it’s all a natural part of being an introvert.

 I’m not going to lie.
 Most days, it feels like I live in a world full of extroverts who are destined to misjudge me for the rest of my life.
 But I know that’s not true, and I know that I can help spread the word.